-National American University currently offers online degrees in Master of Business Administration (MBA), Master of Management (MM), and Master of Science in Nursing (MSN) and Executive Master of Business Administration (EMBA).
-Core courses for the MBA and MM are also offered at the Rapid City campus.
+National American University (NAU) currently offers online degrees in Master of Business Administration (MBA), Master of Management (MM), Master of Science in Nursing (MSN) and Executive Master of Business Administration (EMBA).
+Core courses for the MBA and MM are also offered at the Rapid City and Ellsworth campuses.
 The graduate degree programs are designed to provide students with an innovative curriculum as well as the skills needed for effective leadership and management.
 In addition to the core program courses, students have the opportunity to select elective courses to fit their individual career needs.
 The EMBA is designed for experienced managers who want to advance in their career to a higher, executive leadership position.

 To fulfill our mission of providing career and professional education responsive to student interests and the needs of a variety of employers, the graduate degree programs focus on the needs that many employers have for graduate-level business, management and healthcare workers.
 This mission is accomplished by graduate-level programs that emphasize the synthesis of knowledge in the relevant subject areas needed for those filling middle and upper management positions in a wide variety of organizations.

 NAU's master’s degree programs seek to assist students in developing the ability to communicate issues effectively to interested parties.
 Students participate in a variety of activities that provide meaningful planning and problem solving opportunities.
 Activities include executive seminars, case studies, team projects and research.
 Students are prepared to meet a wide variety of challenges in their careers.
 The program advisory board reviews program requirements to ensure that curriculum content corresponds with the needs of the business environment.

 Additional elective courses enable graduate candidates to gain an in-depth understanding in selected academic areas for which they have a special interest.